 One effective way to reduce your spending is to only buy with cash.
 Dave Ramsey has made the cash envelop system popular and thousands of individuals and families have used it to live well within their budget and pay off debt.
-Many of the inspiring debt elimination stories that read on various personal finance blogs are about people who have followed Dave Ramsey’s plan.
+Many of the inspiring debt elimination stories that you read on various personal finance blogs are about people who have followed Dave Ramsey’s plan.

 The cash envelope system may not be for everyone — some people manage their money better with credit cards and use them to maximize credit card rewards.
 But we’re all different.
 If you find that having a credit card makes it too easy for you to spend, consider going to a cash-only system.

 For those who use the cash envelope system, one of the biggest challenges is how to manage it and organize your cash on a day-to-day basis.
 By using the right type of wallet you can make your life a lot easier.

-If you don’t have a budget yet, please be sure to see my article How to Create a Budget That Works and this list of budget categories.
+If you don’t have a budget yet, please be sure to see our article How to Create a Budget That Works and this list of budget categories and recommended budget percentages.
 You can even download the free budget spreadsheet template to create your own budget.

 The Best Cash Envelope Wallets